konam20513/House-price-predcitor/README.md

 # House-price-predcitor
-A machine learning project to predict the housing price based on houses pricing dataset.
+A machine learning project to predict the housing price based on dataset with various features.